phatak-dev/blog/_posts/2020-03-20-test-containers-scala.md

 {% endhighlight %}

-When we run the test case, we can see the below by running same command
+When we run the test case, we can see the below containers by running same command

 {% highlight text %}